-In February 2021, Apexigen entered into a consulting agreement with a board member and granted an option (the "Stock Option") to acquire 200,000 shares of common stock.
+In February 2021, we entered into a consulting agreement with a Board member and granted an option (the "Stock Option") to acquire 20,489 shares of common stock.
 The Stock Option vests upon the achievement of certain performance milestones and has a ten-year term.
-Based on the guidance in ASC Topic 718, Stock Compensation, Apexigen concluded that the Stock Option is a performance-based stock option.
-As determined by the Board of Directors, Apexigen achieved one of the performance milestones under the Stock Option during 2021.
-As a result, 50,000 options were vested during the quarter ended March 31, 2021, and Apexigen recognized \$20,000 stock-based compensation expense in the three months ended March 31, 2021.
-No other performance milestone was achieved as of December 31, 2021.
-The unrecognized stock-based compensation expense for this option at December 31, 2021 is approximately \$60,000.
+Based on the guidance in ASC Topic 718, Stock Compensation, we concluded that the Stock Option is a performance-based stock option.
+As determined by the Board, we achieved one of the performance milestones under the Stock Option during 2021.
+As a result, 5,122 options were vested during the year ended December 31, 2021, and we recognized \$20,000 of stock-based compensation expense in the year ended December 31, 2021.
+No other performance milestone was achieved as of December 31, 2022.
+The unrecognized stock-based compensation expense for this option as of December 31, 2022 is approximately \$60,000.